elastic/elasticsearch/README.md

             secret_key: vExyMThREXeRMm/b/LRzEB8jWwvzQeXgjqMX+6br

-Multiple S3 repositories can be created as long as they share the same credential.
+Multiple S3 repositories can be created.
+If the buckets require different credentials, then define them as part of the repository settings.

 ## Testing

 Integrations tests in this plugin require working AWS configuration and therefore disabled by default.
+Three buckets and two iam users have to be created.
+The first iam user needs access to two buckets in different regions and the final bucket is exclusive for the other iam user.
 To enable tests prepare a config file elasticsearch.yml with the following content:

 ```
 cloud: